Unified Communication in Clinical Collaboration Platforms Reduce Nurse Interruptions

 Nurses carry the burden of “one more thing,” whether it’s another row in a flowsheet or one more regulatory requirement that makes sense for nurses to fill out—because they are always available.
-They can work with as many as six to twelve patients over a twelve to fourteen-hour span.
+They can work with as many as eight patients over a twelve to fourteen-hour span.
 And acute care nurses deal with a broad range of interruptions.

 Nursing isn’t like it used to be in the old days when you got a report from somebody, went on your day, and took care of patients.
 The demands for a nurse’s attention go well beyond providing patient care in today’s healthcare settings.
 Nurses walking in to provide patient care also have to interact with multiple levels of technology and respond to myriad alerts and alarms, phone calls, and texts.

 But suppose your nurses have access to a clinical collaboration platform that unifies Communication, streamlines workflows, and reduces the number of alerts, interruptions, and applications.
 In that case, they have less to manage and can provide more focused attention to patient care.

 Nurse interruptions include alerts from pagers, physiological monitors, EMR, nurse call systems, patient monitors, interoperable pumps, patient satisfaction tools, phones, best practice alerts, and phone calls from physicians, family members, clinicians—and much more.
 Each notification and each phone call or text interrupts the delivery of patient care.
 Distraction and noise can be overwhelming.